-DNR: 800 Gallons of Spoiled Milk Flowing into Fourmile Creek from Storm Drain at Ankeny Hy-Vee
+DNR: 800 Gallons of Spoiled Milk Flowing Towards Fourmile Creek from Storm Drain at Ankeny Hy-Vee

-Ankeny, Iowa — The Iowa DNR says 800 gallons of milk that spoiled during the Derecho power outage was dumped into a storm drain outside an Ankeny Hy-Vee and is now flowing into Fourmile Creek.
+Ankeny, Iowa — The Iowa DNR says 800 gallons of milk that spoiled during the Derecho power outage was dumped into a storm drain outside an Ankeny Hy-Vee and is now flowing towards Fourmile Creek.

-According to a news release from the DNR, officers responded to Fourmile Creek in Ankeny this morning to investigate reports of the water turning white and fish struggling at the surface.
+According to a news release from the DNR, officers responded to a tributary of Fourmile Creek in Ankeny this morning to investigate reports of the water turning white and fish struggling at the surface.
 The DNR was able to trace the white liquid to the storm drain at the Hy-Vee Store at 410 N. Ankeny Boulevard.

 The DNR says the store reported 800 gallons of milk were dumped into the drain.
 The store lost power for 19 hours this week after the derecho storm blew through the state, leaving the milk unusable.